borglab/gtsam.org/_posts/2021-02-07-uncertainties-part1.md

 \end{equation}
 $$

-It is important to observe here that we are not obtaining the global solution $\mathcal{X}$, but just a small increment $\delta\mathcal{X}$ that will allow us to move closer to some minima that depends on the initial values.
+It is important to observe here that we are not obtaining the global solution $\mathcal{X}$, but just a small increment $\delta\mathcal{X}^{k}$ that will allow us to move closer to some minima that depends on the initial values.
 This linear problem *can* be solved in closed form as we did before.
 In fact, the normal equations now become something similar to the linear case:

 $$
 \begin{equation}